Ginny Andersen: Early life and career

 Andersen was born in 1975.
 Her parents were both teachers at low-decile schools around the country and her childhood was spent all over New Zealand including Great Barrier Island, Hawke's Bay, Wairarapa before settling in Christchurch where she attended Phillipstown School and later Avonside Girls' High School.
 Her high school principal was Marian Hobbs, who later became a cabinet minister under Helen Clark.
 Bill Andersen, a noted activist and trade union leader, was her great-uncle.

 While living in the Christchurch suburb of Linwood, Anderson became aware of the negative social impacts of gangs and drugs which were present in the area.
 She "grew up with kids whose parents were on methadone" and "had friends who took their life at a really young age because the parents were ... addict[s]”.

-After leaving school, she studied political science and Māori at the University of Canterbury, becoming fluent in te reo Māori, before spending three years traveling overseas.
+After leaving school, she studied political science and Māori at the University of Canterbury, becoming fluent in te reo Māori, before spending three years travelling overseas.
 On her return to New Zealand, she continued her studies completing a master's degree in political science in 2004.
 Her thesis addressed indigenous self-determination based on the Crown's Treaty settlement with Ngai Tahu.

 Following that, she worked at the Office of Treaty Settlements, and in 2004, became private secretary for Margaret Wilson on treaty negotiations.
 After that, she became a political adviser for David Cunliffe and then Trevor Mallard.

 Andersen wanted a family, which she felt was incompatible with the long work hours in Parliament, so in 2006, took a job with the New Zealand Police.
 She was employed as a policy unit manager focussing on gang problems, and organised crime.
 She became a strategic adviser on Māori, Pacific and ethnic services with a focus on reducing Māori reoffending.
 When John Key became prime minister, she was seconded to the Department of the Prime Minister and Cabinet to work on the Methamphetamine Action Plan.
 She also worked on the government's Vehicle Confiscation and Seizure Bill which enabled vehicles owned by boy racers to be crushed.
 In a 2023 interview, Andersen stated that working under Key's National Party government as a public servant was her inspiration to run for election as a Labour candidate.